Navigation: » No topics above this level«

 When planning to have Automation Service target your external data sources, you will need to setup a VPN with Automation Service.

-In other words, you will need to ensure that through a set up VPN, Automation Service is capable of accessing your database by locating it via an IP address and its service TCP port.
+In other words, you will need to make sure that through a set up VPN, Automation Service is capable of accessing your database by locating it via an IP address and its service TCP port.

 This is because your external data sources are not bound to offer a public endpoint (typically using HTTPS) but offer a TCP connection instead.